 The Electoral Commission's website contains lots of useful information for prospective candidates for all types of elections.

-Prior to an election a ‘Notice of Election’ will be displayed to advertise the start of the election period and give information about the nomination process.
-You can request a nomination paper for a forthcoming election by contacting the Elections Team.
+Prior to an election a ‘Notice of Election’ will be displayed, to advertise the start of the election period and give information about the nomination process.
+You can request a nomination paper for a forthcoming election by contacting our Elections Team.

 The nomination paper must be completed in a prescribed way in accordance with the law.
 Full details are given in the pack to assist you.
-A total of 10 registered electors (one proposer, one seconder, and eight assenters) must support your nomination by signing the nomination paper.
+A number of registered electors must support your nomination by signing the nomination paper.
 The completed nomination pack must be handed in to the Returning Officer’s address within the prescribed deadline for that election (full details of the deadline date and the address for delivery will be included in the pack).
 You are not required to submit a deposit for local government elections.

 Our Democratic Services team provides support to councillors once they are elected.
 If you are elected you will be invited to take part in an induction programme, introducing you to the workings of the council.
 Training for councillors continues throughout their term of office on a variety of relevant topics.